3K0CRYPT/senior-year/OS 442/mem-sim/googletest/googletest/docs/V1_5_FAQ.md

   * There are many warnings when compiling.
   * `make check` will produce some errors as not all tests for Google Test itself are compatible with MinGW.

-We also have reports on successful cross compilation of Google Test MinGW binaries on Linux using [these instructions](http://wiki.wxwidgets.org/Cross-Compiling_Under_Linux#Cross-compiling_under_Linux_for_MS_Windows) on the WxWidgets site.
+We also have reports on successful cross compilation of Google Test MinGW binaries on Linux using [these instructions](http:

 Please contact `googletestframework@googlegroups.com` if you are interested in improving the support for MinGW.